sasagawa888/eisl/documents/COMPILER.md

 I referred to GCL (GNU Common Lisp) created by Mr. Hagiya, Mr. Yuasa and others.
 The Easy-ISLisp(EISL) compiler converts ISLisp code to equivalent C code and GCC generates an object file.
-By dynamically linking object file, EISL loads the compiled code.
+By dynamically linking an object file, EISL loads the compiled code.
-The internal definition of the function uses GCC extensions.
+The internal definitions of functions use GCC/clang extensions.
 Therefore, the scope of labels and flet syntax is limited.

 # Usage
 EISL starts compiling with (compile-file filename).
 The filename is given as a string.
 The compile-file function creates a C file based on a Lisp file.
-It also launches GCC and creates a dynamic link object.
+It also launches GCC/clang and creates a shared object.
 EISL loads it with the load function like a normal text Lisp file.
-If the identifier is o, the load function handles dynamic linking.
+If the file extension is ".o", the load function handles dynamic linking.

 # Immediate value of small integer
 The interpreter of EISL created cell objects for everything, including small integers.